-411 Cardiovascular Physiology and Pathophysiology
+BKIN 411 Cardiovascular Physiology and Pathophysiology

-This course is an extensive study of the structure and function of the cardiovascular system, integrated with the etiology of cardiovascular dysfunction.
+This course is an extensive study of the structure and function of the cardiovascular system, on the biochemical, cellular, and organismal levels, integrated with the etiology of cardiovascular dysfunction.
 Other areas covered include diagnostic tools of cardiovascular disease, EKG interpretation, and current treatments.
 Prerequisite: Minimum grade of C in BIO 234 or 310.

-416 Metabolic Interactions
+BKIN 416 Metabolic Interactions